sreevathsa888/Analysing-Inflation-On-Cryptocurrencies/README.md

 ## ⭐ Acknowledgment

-This project was developed as part of a **Programming for Data Science** course to demonstrate real-world data analysis and visualization skills.
+This project was developed as part of a **Data Mining** course to demonstrate real-world data analysis and visualization skills.

 ---